thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **commitBranch**
 > CommitResponse commitBranch(commitBranchRequest)

   Version: 9.2.0.cl or later   Commits TML files of metadata objects to the Git branch configured on your instance.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
+Requires at least edit access to objects used in the commit operation.
 Before using this endpoint to push your commits:  * Enable Git integration on your instance. * Make sure the Git repository and branch details are configured on your instance.
-For more information, see [Git integration documentation](https://developers.thoughtspot.com/docs/?pageid=git-integration).
+For more information, see [Git integration documentation](https://developers.thoughtspot.com/docs/git-integration).

 ### Example